Certified California Sustainable Winegrowing (CCSW)

 Building on major trends and successful regional efforts, Wine Institute and the California Association of Winegrape Growers (CAWG) launched the SWP in 2002 to give growers and vintners educational tools to increase adoption of sustainable practices and to measure and demonstrate ongoing improvement.
 Wine Institute and CAWG formed CSWA in 2003 to help implement the SWP.

 The SWP is based on the concept of a “Cycle of Continuous Improvement,” as illustrated in the graphic below.
-Participants assess their operations using a comprehensive Code of Sustainable Winegrowing Practices Self-Assessment Workbook, interpret their results using customized reports that benchmark their practices relative to statewide and regional averages, attend targeted education workshops to learn about best practices, develop Action Plans on areas they want to improve, implement change, and reassess, beginning the cycle again.
+Participants assess their operations using a comprehensive California Code of Sustainable Winegrowing Workbook, interpret their results using customized reports that benchmark their practices relative to statewide and regional averages, attend targeted education workshops to learn about best practices, develop Action Plans on areas they want to improve, implement change, and reassess, beginning the cycle again.

 We solicited and received valuable input from a broad range of stakeholders during the development of the Code, and continue to leverage expertise and resources with our government, academic, and non-governmental partners.

-Given the market and regulatory climate, CSWA determined that an option for third-party verification of SWP participation is an appropriate next step in the evolution of the program and to maintain the California wine industry’s leadership position and commitment to transparency.
+Given the market and regulatory climate, CSWA determined that an option for third-party verification of SWP participation was an appropriate next step in the evolution of the program and to maintain the California wine industry’s leadership position and commitment to transparency.
 Certification can serve as a tool to speed adoption of sustainable practices, communicate with stakeholders that are increasingly interested in sustainable business practices, and increase transparency and ensure confidence of progress on these activities.

 CSWA’s certification program aims to advance the industry as a whole.
 It is intended to be a catalyst for continual improvement and to support the entrance of members at all stages of the sustainability journey to participate and benefit from the program, while enhancing the credibility of the program through third-party verification.

 Because optimal economic, environmental and social performance differs depending on region, product, business size, and other issues, measuring continual improvement to one’s own baseline performance is a highly efficient and effective way to advance an industry towards sustainability.
-Through certification, participants at all levels of achievement would be able to receive third-party verification that priority areas for improvement are being identified through self-assessment and subsequently acted upon.
+Through certification, participants at various levels of achievement would be able to receive third-party verification that priority areas for improvement are being identified through self-assessment and subsequently acted upon.

-Requirements for the process-based certification include:
+Requirements for the certification include:

-- An annual Self-Assessment on the 138 Vineyard & 103 Winery Best Practices using the California Code of Sustainable Winegrowing Practices Workbook and supporting evidence to demonstrate accuracy of category choices (1-4) or non-applicability for SWP criteria during a regularly scheduled third-party audit
+- An annual Self-Assessment on the 138 Vineyard & 103 Winery Best Practices using the California Code of Sustainable Winegrowing Workbook and supporting evidence to demonstrate accuracy of category choices (1-4) or non-applicability for SWP criteria during a regularly scheduled third-party audit

 - Meets all prerequisite criteria (50 vineyard pre-requisites and 32 winery pre-requisites) by scoring a 2 or higher for specific criteria, or have an action plan in place to improve performance*